fiqih131/contract-deployments/mainnet/2025-10-20-incident-multisig-signers/README.md

 node --version
 ```

-If you do not see a version above, install
+If you do not see a version above or if it is older than v18.18, install

 ```bash
 brew install node